Consumption Partial Insurance in the Presence of Tail Income Risk: Results

-Although the imputation inflates $\phi^{(1)}$, the inflated value in column 2 is still substantially lower than BPP.
+Although the imputation inflates $\phi^{(1)}$, the inflated value in column 2 remains substantially lower than BPP.
 The PSID switched in 1997 from annual to biennial frequency.
-It is thus possible that at the lower frequency certain higher frequency income shocks are smoothed out or undone by subsequent shocks.
-To assess this, we would need to re-estimate our model on annual growth rates, which is impossible after 1997.
-However, we can use the original BPP data over 1980--1992 to estimate the model \emph{annually} versus \emph{biennially}.
+It is thus possible that, at the lower frequency, some higher-frequency income shocks are smoothed out and their transmission into consumption muted/averaged out.
+Ideally, we would assess this by re-estimating our model using annual growth rates, but this is not feasible after 1997.
+However, we can use the original BPP data from 1980--1992 to estimate the model \emph{annually} versus \emph{biennially}.
 We do this in appendix \ref{SubAppendix::Empirics_ComparisonBPP}.
-While we obtain $\phi^{(1)}=0.64$ using annual growth rates (exactly as BPP), this drops to $\phi^{(1)}=0.4$--0.5 using biennial rates.
-The biennial nature of the modern data may thus explain another 1/3 of the difference between our lower $\phi^{(1)}$ and BPP's higher estimate.\footnote{In both annual and biennial cases, $\phi^{(1)}$ measures the pass-through of the permanent shock at an \emph{annual} rate.
-This becomes clear in appendix \ref{Appendix::Identification} that shows the estimating equations with biennial data.
-The difference in the estimates of $\phi^{(1)}$ between the two cases arises because with biennial data we only measure an ‘aggregate’ pass-through within a given biennial period.
-Consequently, some higher-frequency shocks will be inevitably smoothed out at the observed lower frequency and their transmission will be muted.} We attribute the remaining gap to calendar time effects, e.g., changes in taxes/benefits or other insurance channels between 1980--1992 and 1999--2019.
-It is worth noting that we are not the first paper to find such a low pass-through of permanent shocks in the recent years; \citet{Arellano_Blundell_Bonhomme2017} and \citet{Arellano_Blundell_Bonhomme_Light2021} use the modern PSID and find (in the specification closest to ours) a pass-through of about $0.2$, numerically close to us.
+While we obtain $\phi^{(1)}=0.64$ using annual growth rates (as in BPP), this drops to $\phi^{(1)}=0.4$--0.5 using biennial rates.
+The decline is sharper when we target time-invariant moments, which is recently also shown in \citet{ChatterjeeMorleySingh2021_BPP}.
+The biennial nature of the modern data thus explains another 1/3 of the gap between our lower $\phi^{(1)}$ and BPP's higher estimate.\footnote{$\phi^{(1)}$ is the pass-through of permanent shocks at an \emph{annual} rate in both annual and biennial cases.
+This becomes clear in appendix \ref{Appendix::Identification}.
+The difference in the estimates of $\phi^{(1)}$ between the two cases arises because with biennial data we measure an ‘aggregate’ pass-through within a given biennial period.
+Some higher-frequency shocks are inevitably smoothed out at the observed lower frequency and their transmission muted.} We attribute the remaining gap to calendar time effects, e.g., changes in taxes/benefits and other insurance channels between 1980--1992 and 1999--2019. \citet{BorellaDeNardiEtAl2022_Taxes} offer a discussion of such changes.
+It is worth noting that we are not the first to find a low pass-through of permanent shocks in the recent years.
+ABB and \citet{Arellano_Blundell_Bonhomme_Light2021} use recent PSID data and find an average marginal propensity to consume at about $0.3$ (specification with heterogeneity closest to ours).
+The implied pass-through rates in ABB are similar to ours, as we further show below.

 \